khizzz-s/Titanic-EDA-Using-Python/README.md

 * Seaborn
 * Jupyter Notebook

----

-This project demonstrates how to clean data, explore it, and present findings using visualizations — turning raw data into clear insights.
+## Author

+**Syed Ateeb Shah**\
+This project is part of my portfolio to demonstrate SQL data analysis skills using PostgreSQL.\
+For questions and feedback, feel free to connect.